 speed rail connectivity between the city and the airport.

-The DMRC today has about 200 train sets of four, six and eight coaches.
+The DMRC today has 216 train sets of four, six and eight coaches.
 More

 than a hundred trains of six coach configuration and over 60 trains of eight coach

 configuration are currently operational.